pfptcommunity/pfptcommunity/README.md

 | [View Power BI screenshot](https://github.com/pfptcommunity/api/blob/main/tap_api_powerbi.jpg?raw=true) | Power BI screenshot Advanced Editor |

 Note:  If you want to play with Power BI, Paste the M Code script into the Microsoft Advanced Editor.
 The Microsoft "Get Web Data Wizard" does not support the required Base64 encoding of your API credentials.

 <br>

 ## Cool TAP API Code Snippets

+The API uses GET requests to retrieve resource representation/information only – and not modify it in any way.

+Basic authentication is a simple authentication scheme built into the HTTP protocol.
+The client sends HTTP requests with the Authorization header that contains the word Basic word followed by a space and a base64-encoded string.

 The TAP API only uses http get requests.
 It uses the following structure: